25+ New Generation Z Statistics (2024)

 Generation Z Demographics

 Falling between Millennials and Generation Alpha, Gen Z is at a turning point.
-The youngest among them are still in primary school, while the oldest are leaving college, entering the workforce, and starting families.
+The youngest among them are yet to start high school, while the oldest are leaving college, entering the workforce, and starting families.

-Gen Zs already total over 68 million in the United States alone.
-That’s 20% of the US population.
+Gen Zs already total over 69 million in the United States alone.
+That’s slightly over 20% of the US population.

-As of 2019, 52% of Gen Zs in America were non-hispanic white.
-As immigration continues, that number will dip below the 50% threshold over the next 4 years.
-22% of American Gen Zs have at least one immigrant parent.
+51% of Gen Zs in America identify as non-hispanic white.
+As immigration continues, Pew Research predicts that number will dip below the 50% threshold by 2026.
+Gen Alpha has already crossed that mark.

 Gen Z is growing up.
-Over a third of them either hold jobs (part-time or full-time) or are self-employed, while 51% are still students.
+Almost half of them either hold jobs (part-time or full-time) or are self-employed, while 35% are still students.
 As they enter adulthood, Gen Zs are also delaying starting families.
-Only 11% are married or have children.
+Only 16% have children, while just 10% are married.

 Generation Z and Social Issues